-This brochure describes the rules for FDIC deposit insurance coverage of most account ownership categories used by bank depositors.
-Its purpose is to help depositors understand the amount of coverage available for their deposit accounts.
-It is not a legal interpretation of the FDIC's laws and regulations.
-For additional or more specific information about FDIC insurance coverage, depositors or their financial or legal advisor may consult the Federal Deposit Insurance Act (12 U.S.C.1811 et seq.) and the FDIC's regulations relating to insurance coverage described in 12 C.F.R.
+Your Insured Deposits is a comprehensive description of FDIC deposit insurance coverage for the most common account ownership categories.
+This brochure is not intended as a legal interpretation of the FDIC's laws and regulations.
+For additional or more specific information about FDIC insurance coverage consult the Federal Deposit Insurance Act (12 U.S.C.1811 et seq.) and the FDIC's regulations relating to insurance coverage described in 12 C.F.R.
 Part 330.